mirkosignorelli/info4supervisions/tables_R2LaTeX.md

 When you are preparing a report, presentation or writing your thesis, you may sometimes need to create table based on results obtained in `R`.
+Obviously, you'd rather not copy manually all values from R to LaTeX.

-Here's an easy way to do this:
+Here's a easier, quicker and more reliable way to do this:

 ```
 library(xtable)